openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Input data for inference can be different from the training dataset and requires additional preprocessing before inference.
 To accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as *`--mean_values`*, *`--scale_values`*, *`--reverse_input_channels`*, and *`--layout`*.
-Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph, that performs the defined preprocessing.
+Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graphs to perform the defined preprocessing.
 This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
 The same functionality is also available in runtime, refer to the [Overview of Preprocessing API](../../OV_Runtime_UG/preprocessing_overview.md) for more information.